skw/more.js/readme.md

 more.js is a conversion tool for [less](http://lesscss.org) to other CSS languages, such as [Styl](https://github.com/visionmedia/styl), [Stylus](https://github.com/LearnBoost/stylus) et al.

-It does not parse LESS directly but utilizes the [less](http://lesscss.org) css parser to extract a JS object and build a css object.
+It does not parse *less* directly but utilizes the *less* css parser to extract a JS object and build a css object.

 ## Features